 All anglers have their confidence lure or their go-to bait.
 For some, it's a crankbait, others like a spinnerbait, and a few will live and die with the jig and pig.
 All have their place throughout the season or perhaps even a day of tournament fishing.

-Personally, my confidence bait is the tube and my favourite presentation method is the drift and drag.
-It can be a slow, boring process if you haven't done your homework before tournament day.
+My confidence bait is the tube, and my favorite presentation method is the drift and drag.
+It can be a slow, tedious process if you haven't done your homework before tournament day.
 You have to know where the productive water is.
-Otherwise, you end up fishing a lot of dead water in the search for fish.
-Once you are aware of an area (which can be a couple hundred meters in diameter) that bass frequent, because they will roam in search of forage, only then should you start your drift and drag presentation.
+Otherwise, you end up fishing a lot of dead water searching for fish.
+Once you know an area (which can be a couple of hundred meters in diameter) that bass frequent because they will roam in search of forage, you should only start your drift and drag presentation.

 Patience, at this point, is the most effective tool you can put into service.
-You know conditions are right for the bite.
-You know your colour choice has produced in the past at this very spot.
-You know the fish are down there, it's just a matter of time.
-The action may start right away or it may take a few minutes to begin, but it will start.
+You know conditions are suitable for the bite.
+You know your color choice has been produced in the past at this very spot.
+You know the fish are down there.
+It's just a matter of time.
+The action may start right away or take a few minutes to begin, but it will start.

-It is at this point that you cannot get frustrated and pull your bait to the boat.
-In many cases, if the bass are short biting, the fish will hit the tube over and over again until it is inhaled it out of frustration.
-I have had bass hit my tubes three and four times consecutively after I have missed the hookset, just by me dropping it back into their face for another attack.
+At this point, you cannot get frustrated and pull your bait to the boat.
+In many cases, if the bass is short-biting, the fish will hit the tube repeatedly until it is inhaled out of frustration.
+I have had bass hit my tubes three and four times consecutively after I have missed the hookset, just by dropping it back into their face for another attack.
 The result?
 At least 80% of those 'missed fish' are brought to the livewell and eventually to the weigh-in.